Mushroom Wellington is a gorgeous, delicious, protein-rich centerpiece for a memorable holiday dinner table.

 Tip: the mushroom filling needs to cool down completely before you use it, so we recommend making it a few hours in advance or the day before.

-Add 1/2 cup of water if the pan gets too dry.
+Add 1/2 cup of water if the pan dries.

-Add 2 tablespoons of tomato paste, a teaspoon of rosemary and sage, and 1/2 teaspoon of thyme and stir on medium heat for 2 more minutes.
+Stir in two tablespoons of tomato paste, a teaspoon of rosemary and sage, and 1/2 teaspoon of thyme and sauté on medium heat for 2 more minutes.

 Tip: if you use fresh rosemary, sage, and fresh thyme, we recommend chopping the leaves before adding them to the pan.

-Add chopped mushrooms, a can of drained and rinsed lentils, a cup of chopped walnuts, and 4 tablespoons of rolled oats.
+Add chopped mushrooms, a can of drained and rinsed lentils, a cup of chopped walnuts, and four tablespoons of rolled oats to the pan.

-Season with 2 tablespoons of soy sauce, a teaspoon of salt, and a few twists of black pepper, and cook on medium-high heat for 10-15 minutes, stirring often.
+Season with two tablespoons of soy sauce, a teaspoon of salt, and a few twists of black pepper, and cook on medium-high heat for 15 minutes, stirring often.

 Taste and adjust for salt, pepper, and herbs.
-You can add more soy sauce if you like a meatier and richer flavor.
+If you like a meatier and richer flavor, add more soy sauce.

-At this stage, you should have a tasty mushroom filling with a coarse and compact texture.
-There should not be any liquid in the skillet.
+You should have a tasty mushroom filling with a coarse and compact texture at this stage.
+There should be no liquid in the skillet.

-Set it aside and let it cool down (about 1 hour)
+Set it aside and let it cool down for about 1 hour.

-Tip: if you want to speed this up, spread the mushroom filling on a baking sheet in an even layer.
+Tip: To speed cooling, spread the mushroom filling on a baking sheet in an even layer.

-We are using a standard American half-sheet baking pan (18 x 13 inches with a 1-inch border or 45 x 33 x 2.5 cm) so you get an idea of the size of the loaf.
+To give you an idea of the loaf’s size, we are using a standard half-sheet baking pan (18 x 13 inches with a 1-inch border or 45 x 33 x 2.5 cm).

 Preheat oven to 350°F or 180°C. Line the baking tray with parchment paper and arrange the puff pastry sheet on it.

-If necessary, roll out puff pastry directly on parchment paper to create a rectangle of at least 12 x 8 inches (30 x 20 cm).
+Roll out puff pastry directly on parchment paper to create a rectangle of about 12 x 8 inches (30 x 20 cm).

 Make diagonal cuts on the side of the puff pastry sheet (about 1 inch / 2.5 cm wide).